ryanliu30/5CL/README.md

-        f (Callable): takes in a sequence of np.array of the same shape and return y xs (Sequence): an Sequence containing input np.array sigma (Sequence): an Sequence containing input uncertainty np.array rollout (int): how many times of random trials wanted
+        f (Callable): takes in a sequence of np.array of the same shape and return y xs (Sequence): an Sequence containing input np.array sigma (Sequence): an Sequence containing input uncertainty np.array n_samples (int): how many times of random trials wanted

     Returns:
         std (np.array): uncertainties of each y